moedk2204/Porfolio/README.md

 # portfolio
-My porfolio is the first step that will lead me to all my upcoming objectives.
+My portfolio is the first step that will lead me to all my upcoming objectives.